tonyhoVN/atm_controller/README.md

 #### Step2: Add Test Case

 You can add test case to object **test_cases**, which is a dictionary contains all tests you want to execute.
 The test case is an item in dictionary whose key is name of test (string) and the content of test (dictionary).
-The following table shows how to make a content of test.
+The following table shows keys and values of a content of test.

 | Key | Value Desc. | Key Value Type | Value |
 | -------- | -------- | -------- | ------- |